Settling in and Initial Planning Assessment

 Our assessment begins with a conversation with parents, a home visit for children new to The Lawns Nursery School and a session at Nursery and Pre-Nursery with a parent/carer and their key person spending time altogether.
 During September all parents will receive a ‘My First Week’ montage of their child at Nursery and a phone call with their key person to discuss the initial settling in period.
 Information will be recorded on the montage to aid future planning.

-Every child joining The Lawns Nursery School is offered a home visit or a call if a home visit is not possible and this is followed by a Nursery session together.
-Parents share information about their child’s interests, communication, confidence and physical health with their key person.
+During the home visit and parent chats parents share information about their child’s interests, communication, confidence and physical health with their key person.
 This information will be recorded and used for initial starting points and to build the child’s interests into the planning of the provision.

-Practitioners at The Lawns Nursery School meet or call parents during the month of September to discuss how the child has settled in and what they have observed.
-This is a snapshot of a child’s starting points and is a joint assessment with the parents of the child.
-At The Lawns Pre-Nursery discussions with parents are on-going.
-The practitioners will refer to the EYFS Statutory Framework alongside Birth to 5 Matters to check development in the Prime Areas and we will use our Communication and Language Tracker to record all children on entry to identify children who may not be showing age appropriate skills to plan extra support if necessary.
+Discussions with parents are on-going.
+Practitioners refer to the EYFS Statutory Framework alongside Birth to 5 Matters and development matters to check development in the Prime Areas and we will use our Communication and Language Tracker to record all children on entry to identify children who may not be showing age appropriate skills to plan extra support if necessary.
 We will assess every child’s well-being using The Leuven Scale for Involvement (Ferre Laevers) to measure the focus, engagement and interest of the children.

 Next Steps from children’s starting points are usually linked to how well the children have settled into Nursery or anything of significance e.g. toilet training.
 If children settle quickly and engage in a wide range of play there will no need to set out ‘next steps.’